Equipment & Tips for Successful Online Experiences

 - Ensure the camera used to stream the experiences is on a steady surface.
 Consider using a tripod or other sturdy structure to support your camera equipment.

 - Ensure that the host presenting the experience is nearby the microphone at all times.
 If you are planning to move around during the experience, choose a pair of headphones with a built-in microphone to keep the sound crisp and consistent.

-- Try to reduce any background noise in the space where you are hosting the experience as much as possible.
+- Try to reduce any background noise as much as possible in the space where you are hosting the experience.

-- Host experiences where internet connections are strong and reliable.
-Avoid outdoor spaces where light and weather are variable and could result in poor guest experience.
+- Host experiences where internet connection is strong and reliable.
+Avoid outdoor spaces where light and weather are variable and could result in a poor guest experience.

-- Avoid giving long, scripted speeches or lectures that could be shared in an article or pre-recorded presentation.
+- Avoid giving long, scripted speeches or lectures that could be shared in an article or a pre-recorded presentation.